o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/resource-management.md

 *   A list of [GameLift fleets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-gamelift-fleet.html) to host game servers.
 *   (Optional) A list of [GameLift builds](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-gamelift-build.html) used for GameLift fleet generation.
 *   (Optional) An [Alias](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-gamelift-alias.html) for each GameLift fleet destination.
 *   (Optional) A [game session queue](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-gamelift-gamesessionqueue.html) that processes requests for new game sessions.
 Queues are recommend as the primary mechanism to place game sessions.
-For more information, read the [Amazon GameLift Queues Intro](https://docs.aws.amazon.com/gamelift/latest/developerguide/queues-intro.html) documentation.
+For more information, refer to the [Amazon GameLift Queues Intro](https://docs.aws.amazon.com/gamelift/latest/developerguide/queues-intro.html) documentation.

 ## Prerequisites

 To deploy the CDK application, you must have the following:

 - [AWS CLI](https://aws.amazon.com/cli/) and [AWS Cloud Development Kit](https://aws.amazon.com/cdk/) (CDK) installed on your local machine.
 - Your AWS credentials set up.
-For instructions on setting up AWS credentials, read [Configuring AWS Credentials for O3DE](/docs/user-guide/gems/reference/aws/aws-core/configuring-credentials.md).
+For instructions on setting up AWS credentials, refer to [Configuring AWS Credentials for O3DE](/docs/user-guide/gems/reference/aws/aws-core/configuring-credentials.md).

 ## Setup